How to create a subscription product?

 By setting up different combinations of numbers and time intervals (days/weeks/months) you can set whatever billing cadence you'd want.
 We cover literally all possible business setups.

-Specific billing date - This toggle is only to be used if you're not about to handle your subscriptions on an ad-hoc basis, but you want to specify exact renewal date and/or shipping date along with the cut off date.
+Specific billing date - This toggle is only to be used if you're not about to handle your subscriptions on an ad-hoc basis, but you want to specify exact renewal date and/or shipping date along with the cut off date, and preferably the time of the day when the cut off date should end (only available on Advanced pricing plan).
 This is what we call anchored subscriptions.

 Next billing date controls the first next billing date for the subscription from where the subscription will pick up the regular cadence.